lightningdevkit/lightningdevkit.org/docs/overview.md

   * [**Sample module in Rust**](https://github.com/rust-bitcoin/rust-lightning/tree/main/lightning-block-sync)
 * On-chain funds wallet/UTXO management
-  * LDK owns on-chain funds as long as they are claimable as a part of a lightning output which can be contested - once a channel is closed and all on-chain outputs are spendable only by the user, we provide users notifications that a UTXO is "theirs" again and it is up to them to spend it as they wish.
+  * LDK owns on-chain funds as long as they are claimable as a part of a Lightning output which can be contested - once a channel is closed and all on-chain outputs are spendable only by the user, we provide users notifications that a UTXO is "theirs" again and it is up to them to spend it as they wish.
 Additionally, channel funding is accomplished with a generic API which notifies users of the output which needs to appear on-chain, which they can then create a transaction for.
 Once a transaction is created, we handle the rest.
-This is a large part of our API's goals - making it easier to integrate lightning into existing on-chain wallets which have their own on-chain logic - without needing to move funds in and out of a separate lightning wallet with on-chain transactions and a separate private key system.
+This is a large part of our API's goals - making it easier to integrate Lightning into existing on-chain wallets which have their own on-chain logic - without needing to move funds in and out of a separate Lightning wallet with on-chain transactions and a separate private key system.
   * LDK does not currently provide a sample wallet module, but its sample node implementation uses Bitcoin Core's wallet for UTXO management e.g. [here](https://github.com/lightningdevkit/ldk-sample/blob/2cd778e7acc959689e3b8462c529ffb3509aa1ec/src/main.rs#L245-L260)
 * Networking
-  * To enable a user to run a full lightning node on an embedded machine, we don't specify exactly how to connect to another node at all!
-We provide a default implementation which uses TCP sockets, but, e.g., if you wanted to run your full lightning node on a hardware wallet, you could, by piping the lightning network messages over USB/serial and then sending them in a TCP socket from another machine.
+  * To enable a user to run a full Lightning node on an embedded machine, we don't specify exactly how to connect to another node at all!
+We provide a default implementation which uses TCP sockets, but, e.g., if you wanted to run your full Lightning node on a hardware wallet, you could, by piping the Lightning network messages over USB/serial and then sending them in a TCP socket from another machine.
   * [**Sample module in Rust**](https://github.com/rust-bitcoin/rust-lightning/tree/main/lightning-net-tokio)
   * [**Sample module in Java**](https://github.com/lightningdevkit/ldk-garbagecollected/tree/main/src/main/java/org/ldk/batteries)